Trump Assails Harris as 'Nasty' During Covid Press Briefing

 “She was my number one pick.
 She was my number one draft pick and we’ll see how she works out,” Trump said before saying just a moment later that he was “surprised” Biden selected her as his running mate.

-The also president zeroed in on Senator Harris’ frequently whip-sharp questioning of Judge Brett Kavanaugh during the would-be justice’s contentious Senate confirmation hearing in September 2018.
+The president also zeroed in on Senator Harris’ frequently whip-sharp questioning of Judge Brett Kavanaugh during the would-be justice’s contentious Senate confirmation hearing in September 2018.

 Harris grilled Kavanaugh on whether he had ever discussed former special counsel Robert Mueller or Mueller’s probe into Russian interference in the 2016 election with Mark Kasowitz, the president’s attorney at the time, or anyone at Kasowitz’s law firm, Kasowitz Benson Torres.